Germany to block Turks from voting in death penalty referendum - Nigeria Today

 Germany to block Turks from voting in death penalty referendum

-Turkish citizens living in Germany would not be allowed to vote in a Turkish referendum on reintroducing the death penalty, a government spokesman said on Friday.
-“It is politically unthinkable that we would agree to a vote on a matter that is contradictory to our constitution and to European values.
-“If another country wants to…
+“If another country wants to hold an election or vote in its embassies or consulates here in Germany, it is subject to approval”.

-The post Germany to block Turks from voting in death penalty referendum appeared first on The Herald Nigeria.
+The post Germany to block Turks from voting in death penalty referendum appeared first on Premium Times Nigeria.

 Follow us on twitter @NigeriaTodayNG